 Need more help?

-Occasionally breaking the speed limit by a small amount might not affect your insurance policy very much.
-However, continually breaking speed limits, especially by significant amounts, is likely to seriously impact your driving score.
+Occasionally breaking the speed limit by a small amount might not affect your telematics insurance policy much.
+But continually breaking speed limits, especially by significant amounts, is likely to seriously impact your driving score.
 And it could even lead to your insurer cancelling the policy.